Snaiel/ML-Fireballs/README.md

 `detection_pipeline.main` is the main program where you give it a folder of images, an optional output destination, and a trained yolo model and it will run the detection pipeline on the input folder using the model, then generate outputs in the designated destination.

+## Logs

-The logs made by the pipeline use the JSON Lines format.
+The logs made by the pipeline use the **JSON Lines** format.
 You can use the `jq` command to view them in a human readable way.

 ```sh
 jq . $MYSCRATCH/dfn-2015-01-candidates/dfn-l0-20150101/DFNSMALL09/dfn-l0-20150101_DFNSMALL09.log | less